 LIVE: California Propositions Election Results 2024

-This year there are 10 propositions California voters will decide on during the November General Election, ranging from addressing important social, economic, and legal issues.
+There were 10 propositions for California voters to decide on for the November General Election, ranging from addressing important social, economic, and legal issues.

-Voters will be asked to weigh in on measures related to housing, labor, criminal justice reform, and healthcare.
+Voters weighed in on measures related to housing, labor, criminal justice reform, and healthcare.
 One significant measure aims to remove outdated constitutional language and affirm the right to marry regardless of race or gender, reflecting modern values of equality.
 Others tackle environmental concerns, such as a bond initiative that would provide $10 billion for water infrastructure and wildfire prevention.

 Here's a look at live election results for the 10 California propositions: